 - Investment opportunities: We will offer local real estate investors and residents within view of the rail lines the ability to profit from the project, through high yield project shares offering a superior return on investment.

 - Leadership: This project will provide environmental and technological leadership to Quebec, Canada, North America and inspire the rest of the world

-A map of the routes for proposed Phases I to III is available below
+A map of the routes for proposed Gatineau Phases is available below

 Working with its network of private and public investors, GPEKS is able to provide 100% of the funding required for the inital phases I and II of this project.